An Extension of the Athena++ Code Framework for Radiation-Magnetohydrodynamics in General Relativity Using a Finite-Solid-Angle Discretization: Tests

 Shifting attention from radiative transport to matter--radiation coupling, we perform an equilibration test to ensure that a fluid at rest will come to thermal equilibrium with an isotropic radiation field.
 Consider a static fluid with $\Gamma = 5/3$, $\rho = 1$, and initial value $\pgaszero = 2$, together with a coordinate-frame isotropic radiation field with initial energy density $\uradzero = 1$.
 We employ units in which $\kB / \mu \mprot$ and $\arad$ are unity, meaning the initial temperatures are $\Tgaszero = 2$ and $\Tradzero = 1$.
 We set scattering absorptivity $\alphabs$ to zero, but employ a nonzero $\alphaba = 0.1$.

 This scenario has no spatial dependence, though we run it on a Cartesian grid of $4^3$ cells to ensure this is reflected in the code.
+Larger cells allow larger hydrodynamical timesteps, and we adjust the grid in order to have $100$, $10$, or one timestep per coupling time $(\alphaba)^{-1}$.
 We use $5 \times 16$ angles with a Cartesian tetrad.
 The resulting temperatures and internal energies are plotted in Figure~\ref{fig:static_equilibration}.
 The temperatures approach the equilibrium value $\Tequil$ given by

 and the total energy is conserved.
-Moreover, the time evolution (which takes $134$ timesteps, set by the sound-crossing time for a single cell) follows the exact result given by
+Moreover, the time evolution follows the exact result given by

+The coupling is stable and approaches the correct equilibrium even with low time resolution, though the accuracy of the solution is reduced in such cases.
+We note that our implicit algorithm guarantees out-of-equilibrium temperatures approach one another but do not overshoot as a result of coupling.

 We repeat this test, changing only the initial velocity of the fluid, now taken to be $u^1 = 1$.
 The initial radiation field is still isotropic in the coordinate frame.
 The matter and radiation should now come to thermal and momentum equilibrium.
 While the non-static version of the problem includes advection, there are no spatial gradients, and so we are still essentially testing coupling without transport.
-That is, we are reducing Equations~\eqref{eq:radiation_differential} and~\eqref{eq:grmhd_differential} to \begin{widetext} \end{widetext} subject to the definitions
+That is, we are reducing Equations~\eqref{eq:radiation_differential} and~\eqref{eq:grmhd_differential} to